 How can you compress a variegated novel like The Master and Margarita in a movie picture of 98 minutes?
-Director Aleksander Petrovic dealt with this question in a very pragmatic way.
+Director Aleksandar Petrović dealt with this question in a very pragmatic way.
 He filmed a rather univocate story about a Soviet writer and playwright who's play about Pontius Pilate is banned while it is being rehearsed.
-But his girlfriend Margarita and the devil Wodan support him in his fight against the censors.
+But his girlfriend Margarita and the devil Woland support him in his fight against the censors.
 As a result the play is been given a billing... and it's preceded by professor Woland's black magic show.
-Some famouse scenes or characters from the book do not appear in the movie.
-And some scenes, characters or ideas playing an important role in the book, are condensed in just one act and with less characters.
-In Petrovic's movie we can't find a trace of Ivan Bezdomny, George Bengalsky or Sokov.
-They have no role.
-Annushka, the woman who spilt the sunflower oil, is at the same time the driver of the tram which decapitates Berlioz.
-The characters being punished by Woland in this film are all direct opponents of the Master.
+Many famouse scenes or characters from the novel do not appear in this movie.
+And some scenes, characters or ideas playing an important role in the book, are represented in a remote way or changed.
+In Petrovic's movie we can't find a trace of Ivan Bezdomny and Annushka is the driver of the tramway which decapitates Berlioz.
 It's not barman Sokov to whom is been told that he will die in five months from liver cancer, but the critic Lavrovitch.
-The incident with the dollars happens during Woland's show and it happens to the critic Latunsky.
-The show itself is not presented by George Bengalsky, but by theatre director Rimsky, and in loge number 2 it is not Sempleyarov who's being hit by his wife, but the critic Ariman.
-And further: no Satan's ball, no apartment number 50, no flight for Margarita, no biblical intrigues, no scene on Sparrow Hills…
+Woland's show is not presented by George Bengalsky, but by theatre director Rimsky, and in loge number 2 we don't see Sempleyarov with his wife, but the critic Ariman.
+And further: no Satan's ball, no apartment number 50, no flight of Margarita, no biblical intrigues, no scene on Sparrow Hills, etc.

-In itself, all this should not be too much of a problem for those who did not read the book before seeing the movie picture.
-An uninformed viewer can watch, at least until the seventieth minute, a rather well constructed story with, however, a rather abrupt dénouement in an unsactisfavorily elaborated end.
+In itself, all this should not be too much of a problem for those who did not read the book.
+An uninformed viewer can watch, at least until the seventieth minute, a rather well constructed story with, however, a rather abrupt dénouement and an unsactisfavorily elaborated end.

-Those who did read the book before, however, will have real bad moments.
-The Master of the movie is an already appreciated, succesful, and quite assertive author.
-So his Pontius Pilate is not, like in the novel, his first work.
-It's no novel, by the way, but a theatre play, and it is on the bill in good company, between famous plays like Hamlet and King Lear by William Shakespeare, Мещане or Petit-Bourgeois by Gorky and Philoktetes by Sophokles.
-Pilate's story as such is not part of the movie.
-It is just brought up as an illustration of the Master's "subversive language", but the content of Pilate's story is of no importance, and neither are the biblical characters.
-So no trace of Aphranius, Ratslayer, Kaifa, Matthew Levi or Judas of Kiriath.
+Those who did read the book, however, will have real bad moments.
+The master on this movie is an appreciated, succesful, and quite assertive author.
+So his work on Pontius Pilate is not his first work.
+It's no novel, by the way, but a theatre play, and it is on the bill together with famous plays by William Shakespeare, Gorky and Sophokles.
+Pilate's story as such is not part of this movie, so no trace of Aphranius, Ratslayer, Kaifa, Matthew Levi or Judas of Kiriath.

-The characters in the movie are, in general, poorly explored.
-Especially the blonde Margarita, played by the American actress Mimsy Farmer who emigrated to Italy and later to France, only seems to be in it because they needed a (blonde) woman on the poster - following good Hollywood traditions.
+The characters in the movie are, in general, poorly explored, especially the blonde Margarita, played by the American actress Mimsy Farmer.
 She's not really playing badly, but yet... the rebellious Margarita with her delightful self-willing personality from the novel became, in this movie, a sweet and obedient beauty with no profundity, bringing colour but no life.
-The Master is interpreted by the Italian actor Ugo Tognazi (La Cage Aux Folles, La Grande Bouffe) as a mature, good looking fashionable Italian, whoes hair isn't even tousled when they try to put him into a straitjacket by force.
-It's true, he isn't playing badly neither, but identification is almost impossible and it's difficult not to point to the shortcomings.
-The soundtrack written and conducted by Ennio Morricone is professional, of course, but it doesn't always create the atrmosphere you may expect when having the novel in mind.
+The master is interpreted by the Italian actor Ugo Tognazi (La Cage Aux Folles, La Grande Bouffe) as a mature, good looking fashionable Italian, whoes hair isn't even tousled when they try to put him into a straitjacket by force.
+It's true, he isn't playing badly neither, but identification with the master from the novel is just impossible.
+The soundtrack written and conducted by Ennio Morricone is professional, of course, but it doesn't always create the atmosphere you may expect when having the novel in mind.
 Some positive notes: Alain Cuny (Emanuelle, Camille Claudel) is convincing as Woland, and the Serbian actor Velimir 'Bata' Zivoyinovic is a funny and entertaining Koroviev.

 Here you can listen to The Encounter, the soundtrack theme for this film composed by Ennio Morricone.